Argos, a fine fragrance company was founded by creator Christian Petrovich.

 In the photo above Mercury, Argos are depicted by Abraham Bloemaert (circa 1592) with a theme of stealth and murder.

 Argos was given a mythic role, set by Hera as a very effective watchman.
-If you are a Greek Mythology buff then you will know of all of Zeus’s digressions and wondering ways.
+If you are a Greek Mythology buff then you will know of all of Zeus’s transgressions and wondering ways.
 Hera in affect had Argos watch and report back to her on Zeus.

 Argos was able to accomplish this task due to his having so many eyes that only a few of the eyes would sleep at a time: there were always eyes still awake.